|Ellen Burstyn and Linda Blair are mother and daughter in The Exorcist.|

 |Diane Baker and Joan Crawford have their problems in 1964's Straight-Jacket.|

 Of course, we couldn't get through the theme of "mother-daughter horror" without mentioning Ms. Joan Crawford, now could we?
-Luckily for us, Joan made a few films in the 1960s which deal with the theme very directly.
+Luckily for us, Joan made a few films in the 1960s that deal with the theme very directly.
 In Straight-Jacket, Joan beheads her cheating husband with an ax in the presence of the couple's daughter.
 After a long stint in an asylum, a still-shaky Crawford tries to resume her former life and reconnect with her now-grown daughter.
 That age-old theme of "sexual jealousy" comes to the forefront almost immediately here, as Crawford tries vainly to recapture her youthful appearance and even makes a drunken play for her daughter's boyfriend!
 Berserk is in a similar vein, though set in a circus milieu and not nearly as good.
 It's still worth watching, though, for some classic Joan Crawford-style histrionics and several absurd murder scenarios.
 The mother-daughter relationship in Berserk is no healthier than the one in Straight-Jacket.

 The Exorcist (1973), directed by William Friedkin